 Novelties, tents and showmen at the Oide Wiesn

 The nostalgic "Oide Wiesn" with festival tents, historic rides and stalls was last represented at the Oktoberfest again in 2024 from September 21 to October 6.
-What was on offer on the festival grounds in the southern part of the Theresienwiese.
+What is on offer on the festival grounds in the southern part of the Theresienwiese.

 What makes the Oide Wiesn so special: Nostalgic rides for 1.50 euro

-Three large festival tents (Festzelt Tradition, Herzkasperlzelt and Schützenlisl®) with a customs program and the museum tent are located on the festival grounds.
-Fans of historic rides will find real showman nostalgia at the Oidn Wiesn.
-Here, the "Kettenflieger Kalb" from 1919 rotates, the "Dicke Berta" puts muscular strength to the test and the "Fahrt ins Paradies" (Ride to Paradise) over hill and dale or the 50s hit "Calypso" awaken Volksfest memories.
-Classics such as the ship swing and children's carousel round out the offerings alongside historic throwing and shooting booths - all at family-friendly prices.
-All rides can be ridden for just 1.50 euro.
-An entrance fee of 4 euros per person (15 years and older) is required to enter the closed area.
-After 9 p.m., admission is free.
+Three large festival tents with a traditional programme and the museum tent are located on the festival grounds.
+Fans of historic rides will also find real showman nostalgia at the Oidn Wiesn.Here, the "Kettenflieger Kalb" from 1919 spins, the "Dicke Berta" puts muscle power to the test and the "Fahrt ins Paradies" over hill and dale or the 50s hit "Calypso" awaken folk festival memories.
+Classics such as the boat swing and children's carousel round off the offer alongside historic throwing and shooting galleries - and all at family-friendly prices.All rides can be ridden for just 1.50 euros.
+Admission to the closed area costs 4 euros per person (aged 15 and over).

 Entry fees and opening times: an overview of the ‘Oide’

-• Grounds: 3.5 hectares in the southernmost part of Theresienwiese
+- Grounds: 3.5 hectares in the southernmost part of Theresienwiese

-• Entrance: around 4 euros per person (free entry from 9 p.m. — only via the exits!)
+- Entrance: around 4 euros per person (free entry from 9 p.m. — only via the exits!)
 Free entry for children up to 14 years of age and 50% off for disabled people with a valid pass; anyone accompanying a person who presents a disabled person’s pass marked with the letter B also has free entry

-• Tickets include free entry to the cultural program at festival tents
+- Tickets include free entry to the cultural program at festival tents

-• Rides: 1.50 Euro
+- Rides: 1.50 Euro

-• Opening hours of festival tents: 10 a.m. to 11:30 p.m.
+- Opening hours of festival tents: 10 a.m. to 11:30 p.m.
 (Bar: 10 a.m. to 10:30 p.m.)

-• Opening hours for performers:
+- Opening hours for performers:

 On the first day from midday to midnight